bretfunk/palpit8/README.md

 # README

 Warning, this application could contain material unsuitable for some audiences.
-Viewer discresion is advised.
+Viewer discretion is advised.

 About: